 The Impact on the Design Style

-To an extent the change has happened because of the times — less money around, therefore fewer big mansions to build (and those that do are more apologetic about showing off their wealth).
-This is also because of the sustainability agenda that has become implicit in these clauses since PPS7 and is obviously a fundamental part of the NPPF although not mentioned in Paragraph 79.
+The sustainability agenda has become implicit in these clauses since PPS7 and is obviously a fundamental part of the NPPF although not mentioned in Paragraph 79.

 And, more importantly, according to Paul Acland from Paul+O, sustainability has become a way to get projects through — a way to claim innovation.
 “The balance has gone too far,” he says.
 “And, as a result, sustainability is becoming a pre-eminent part of the consideration and an excuse to get through.
 So while it’s very common for these projects to have a sustainability consultant, the danger is that the designs almost become excuses for themselves, rather than being bold or brave, which of course PPG7 originally intended.
 Sustainability has come over and resulted in bunkers in the ground.”